| Design, Innovation,

 worries and concerns were as well as what ultimate goal of light, functional and

+protective case.
 Our Dream Case: Light, easy to use, well made, durable, strong

+and protective.
 First, the most unexpected surprise was actually finding and hiring an

 experienced engineering firm that could put our dream into reality.
 We actually scanned